 Appleton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Appleton is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Appleton who work in office and administrative support (13.87%), sales jobs (11.70%), and food service (7.51%).
+There are especially a lot of people living in Appleton who work in office and administrative support (14.19%), sales jobs (11.40%), and management occupations (7.43%).

 Appleton is a somewhat ethnically-diverse city.
 The people who call Appleton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Appleton residents report their race to be White, followed by Asian.
-Important ancestries of people in Appleton include Irish, Polish, English, and Dutch.
+Important ancestries of people in Appleton include Irish, Polish, Dutch, and English.